srele96/scaffolding-node-modules/README.md

 This project breaks down how it works, how nodejs uses it and how it's configured.

+## IMPORTANT NOTES

+NodeJS behavior depends on version.

+NodeJS version used for this project: `v16.13.1`.

+NPM version used for this project to run `npm start`: `8.3.2`.

+To make sure this project works for you so you can run it, verify that you have same versions.

+To check node version run `node -v` in your cmd.

+To check npm version run `npm -v` in your cmd.

 ## Notes

 Additional notes about this project.